Read Zines & Indie Comics

 Zine makers meeting in the Zine Zone on the first floor of the Main Library.

-Check out Lit Chat Interviews from the previous DCAZ Fests with award-winning graphic novelists Jim Rugg and Leela Corman on the Library's YouTube channel or Completely Booked podcast.
+Watch Lit Chat Interviews from the previous DCAZ Fests with award-winning graphic novelists Jim Rugg, Leela Corman and Nate Powell on the Library's YouTube channel or listen on the go with our Completely Booked podcast.
+Find it on Apple podcasts, Spotify or wherever you get your podcasts.

 Our goal is to circulate and preserve alternative media resources that inspire readers to re-examine and learn from alternative and under-served voices that represent our community.
-We hope that by offering these unique and inspiring materials, library users will gain a broader appreciation for their community (and library) and that they will feel empowered to contribute their own self-published comics and zines.
+We hope that by offering these unique and inspiring materials, library users will gain a broader appreciation for their community (and library) and that they will feel empowered to contribute their own work.

 We accept zines of different shapes, sizes, and formats.
-The Library's collection is primarily focused on regionally-based zines - an effort to better reflect the voices in our community.
-However, we do collect zines from creators outside of Northeast Florida.
 Whether hand-drawn or hand-written, photocopied and stapled, or professionally printed: we want to see it all!

 Main Library c/o Zine Collection